digitalfondue/lavagna/src/main/stampo/doc/04-user-manual/04-06-search.en.peb.md

 #### to

+For searching the cards assigned (or not) to a specific user, the "to: " filter must be used.

+The following values are permitted:

+ - **to:me**
+ - **to:unassigned**
+ - **to:LOGIN_PROVIDER:USERNAME**

+The "to:me" show the cards assigned to the current user.

+The "to:unassiged" show all the cards without an assigned user.

+The "to:LOGIN_PROVIDER:USERNAME" show the cards assigned to a specific user.
+For example: "to:demo:user1".

 #### by

+"by" search all the cards created by the specified user.

+The following values are permitted:

+ - **by:me**
+ - **by:LOGIN_PROVIDER:USERNAME**

+Like the "to" filter, the "by:me" search the cards created by the current user and "by:LOGIN_PROVIDER:USERNAME" show the ones created by the specified user.

 #### created

+TBD

 #### watched

+TBD

 #### updated

+TBD

 #### updated by

+"updated_by" search all the cards updated by a specific user.

+The following values are permitted:

+ - **updated_by:me**
+ - **updated_by:LOGIN_PROVIDER:USERNAME**

+Like the "by" filter, the "updated_by:me" search the cards updated by the current user and "updated_by:LOGIN_PROVIDER:USERNAME" show the ones updated by the selected user.

 #### milestone

+For searching the cards that are assigned (or not) to a specific milestones, the **"milestone:"** filter must be used.

+The accepted values are:

+ - **milestone:unassigned**
+ - **milestone:MILESTONE_NAME**

+The "milestone:unassigned" search all the cards without an assigned milestone.

 #### status

+The **status:** filter allow to search the cards that are in a specific status (OPEN, CLOSED, BACKLOG, DEFERRED).

+The following values are valid:

+ - **status:OPEN**
+ - **status:CLOSED**
+ - **status:BACKLOG**
+ - **status:DEFERRED**

 #### due

+TBD

 #### location

+The **location:** filter search for the cards that are in a specific location (BOARD, ARCHIVE, BACKLOG, TRASH)

+The following values are valid:

+ - **location:BOARD**
+ - **location:ARCHIVE**
+ - **location:BACKLOG**
+ - **location:TRASH**

 #### Free text search

+All the text that don't fall in the others filters is considered a "free text search".
+At the moment it use the functions from the underlying DB.